Terms of service

 > IOS verifications for Facebook or similar applications

-Your request seems like it might require a sales quote whereby you’ll be redirected to our architect, web manager, and/or marketing director depending on the nature of the request, who will set up a discovery call with you to capture your requirements and prepare a quote or proposal.
+Your request seems like it might require a quote for a fixed price.
+This could be for a small job, a new maintenance plan, a marketing strategy, or a new project.
+In this case, we’ll redirect you to our architect, web manager, and/or marketing director – depending on the nature of the request – who will set up a discovery call with you to capture your requirements and prepare a quote or proposal.

 This type of request will NOT use up the hours in your bank of hours and will be handled separately.
-We don’t usually invoice for quotes unless a significant amount of research or preliminary work is required in order to quote.
+We don’t usually invoice for quotes unless a significant amount of research or preliminary work is required in order to quote, but we’ll let you know if that’s required.

 > I need a new feature on my website; I need it to do something new